 Printed Books in the Frick Family Papers, 1621, 1881 to 1983

-Henry Clay Frick (1849–1919), was a noted industrialist and art collector.
-This collection consists of books acquired by him and by members of his family, especially his daughter, Helen Clay Frick, and wife, Adelaide H.C.
+This collection consists of books acquired by Henry Clay Frick and by members of his family, especially his daughter, Helen Clay Frick, and wife, Adelaide H.C.
 Frick.
+Note that these books do not include those in the libraries of the Frick family's New York, Pittsburgh, or Massachusetts residences.